josdem/hugo/content/techtalk/spring/spring_boot_flyway.md

 INSERT INTO `person` VALUES (1, 'Jose Luis', 'De la Cruz Morales'), (2, 'Eric', 'Haddad')
 ```

-If you executes the project again you should see the changelog applied.
+Execute again the project and you should see the changelog applied.

 To download the project: